asyu00/time_it_decorator/README.md

 # time_it_decorator
-### simple decorator that times the whole function execution time once.
+### simple decorator that times the whole function execution once.

 - Usage
   ```